angelgolfer-ms/angelgolfer-msRepo0302200349/angelgolfer-msDocset0302200349/concepts/social-intel-concept-overview.md

-# Microsoft Graph social intelligence and analytics API overview
+# Overview of social intelligence and analytics in Microsoft Graph

 {1-2 sentences about the value of this feature/service to its target customers.} {This topic is meant to include both insights doc-focused API, and people API.}